ksmandersen/ksmandersen.github.io/_posts/2014-04-01-podcasts-for-cocoa-developers.markdown

 For the ones who haven't quite settled on a preferred podcast client you should try [Castro](http://castro.fm).
 Its elegantly designed, simple and it works every time!.

+**Update**
+I’ve gotten a few suggestions from people that I would like to include.
+[Anders Fogh Eriksen](https://twitter.com/f0gh) recommends [the NSNorth podcast](http://nsnorth.ca/podcast) which I also subscribe to but didn’t make my top 10 list.